Ong-Yi-Kai/MarsPerience/README.md

 # MarsPerience

 This project aims to setup a virtual reality experience that show cases stereoscopic 360 images of Mars at the sample collection site.
 This VR environment is made using [Aframe](https://github.com/aframevr/aframe) and we used the packages [aframe-stereo-component](https://github.com/c-frame/aframe-stereo-component?tab=readme-ov-file) and [aframe-troika-text](https://github.com/lojjic/aframe-troika-text) to display the stereo and text respectively.
+This is currently hosted on glitch at [MarsPerience]([https://glitch.com/~mars-stereo-tour](https://glitch.com/~marsperience-))

 ## To develop with oculus quest